eastmallingresearch/Metabarcoding_pipeline/ITS workflow.md

 ### SSU/58S/LSU removal

-It is debatable whether this is necessary - and it can take a while to run.
+It is debatable whether this is necessary - and it can take a while to run (on a buzy cluster).
 Quick method (for forward reads is to trim off the first 65 or so and the final 90 (final 50 are almost always part of 5.8)  in the UPARSE Cluster step (fourth and fifth parameters).

+I've split this into a forward only and a forward and reverse pipeline.
+The forward pipeline will need to be run for both (except where stated)

+#### Forward pipeline

-#### Identify SSU, 5.8S  and LSU regions
+##### Identify SSU, 5.8S  and LSU regions

 This will create a large number of array jobs on the cluster